Learn / practitioner

 A few diagnostic questions for your current setup, regardless of vendor:

-1. Can you, in less than five minutes, list every device your company owns, where it is, what’s on it, and when it last received its security updates?
+1. Can you, in less than five minutes, list every device your company owns, where it is, what is on it, and when it last received its security updates?

-2. If a device disappeared (lost, stolen) tomorrow, can you brick it remotely and verify it’s been bricked?
+2. If a device disappeared (lost, stolen) tomorrow, can you brick it remotely and verify it has been bricked?

 3. If a phishing email landed in someone’s inbox five minutes ago, can you tell whether they clicked it, what executed afterward, and whether anything else in your environment was touched?